 During the procedure, the skin gets a small wound when each ink dot forms.
 The formed scab eventually will fall away, which reduces some of the original pigment in your head.
 And no doubt, your immune system will attack the pigments, causing them to shrink and fade over time.
 Notably, this gradual disappearing of the inked dots is different for each person.
 Depending on your head, treatment sessions will involve different pigmentation shades.
 Undoubtedly, distinct shades are necessary for your head to make some pigment shades to stand out from other groups.
 Typically, lighter pigments are the first to be applied, while the follow-up sessions deposit darker shades to create the impression of a full head of hair.

 So you see, you should not abandon all your hope as Dante would suggest; there are solutions out there for you should you go bald, including bald head skin care.
-You should give scalp micropigmentation a try and see where it takes you, but remember always to get a professional entity to do it.
+You should give scalp micropigmentation a try and see where it takes you, but always remember to get a professional entity to do it.
 No matter what decision you make, remember this bazinga by Seneca The Younger- “I don’t consider myself bald, I am just taller than my hair.”
 While there is no compelling evidence to conclude that Seneca said these words, they remain apropos nonetheless.